Barbie (media franchise): DVD Commercial performance

+Note: This list will be updated once the information is disclosed.;

 Accolades

 Barbie franchise has received multiple performing arts awards.
 Barbie in the 12 Dancing Princesses and Barbie Fairytopia: Magic of the Rainbow earned nominations for Daytime Emmy Awards.
 Barbie the Album received twelve Grammy Award nominations and won three awards, including Song of the Year, Best Song Written for Visual Media (for "What Was I Made For") and Best Compilation Soundtrack for Visual Media.
 The film also received eight Academy Award nominations, including Best Picture, Best Adapted Screenplay, Best Supporting Actor (Gosling), Best Supporting Actress (Ferrera) and two nominations for Best Original Song (for "I'm Just Ken" and "What Was I Made For").
 It eventually won Best Original Song (for "What Was I Made For").

 In other media

 Video games

 Mattel has produced dozens of Barbie video games since the 1980s.
 These games are often tie-ins with other titles within the franchise.
 Since 2018, video games based on Barbie media are produced by Budge Studios.